aa-mill/blog/source/_posts/angular.md

 ## Defining rotations in quantum mechanics

 We just saw that a rotation matrix $R$ acts on the three components of a classical column vector in 3D space.
-In quantum mechanics, we work with [[Quantum Mechanics|kets]] whose dimensionality varies based on the space in question.
+In quantum mechanics, we work with kets whose dimensionality varies based on the space in question.
 For example, when considering only the spin degree of freedom for a spin $\frac{1}{2}$ particle, the ket space is two-dimensional, and operators take the form of $2\times 2$ matrices.

 So, to speak generally about a rotation identified with $R$, we associate an abstract rotation operator $\mathscr{D}(R)$, which takes different matrix representations depending on the ket space.